JoriAlshoshan/secure-photo-gallery/README.md

 # Secure Photo Gallery

 Secure Photo Gallery is a web-based application built with Python and Flask for securely uploading, storing, and managing personal photos.
-The project focuses on data privacy by encrypting images using AES, and sending a unique decryption password privately to the user’s email via Mailtrap.
+The project focuses on data privacy by encrypting images using AES, and sending a unique decryption password privately to the user’s email via gmail.

 ---